mudathirmahgoub/cvc-webclient-angularjs/README.md

-# kind2-webclient
+# CVC-webclient

-Source code for the NEW web client
+Source code for the CVC web client

 ## Deployment

-Deployment of kind2-webclient is easy since it is a static web app.
+Deployment of CVC-webclient is easy since it is a static web app.
 You only need to do the following:

 1. Copy the files under the **app** directory to the web server.